lisazevedo/ansible-playbook-devsecops/README.md

 **GPG Verification:**
    Currently, GPG verification is commented out due to issues with finding the public key and signature files.
 Implementing GPG verification will enhance security by ensuring the authenticity of the installation script.
 Update URLs for public keys and signatures as necessary.

-Here’s a more detailed explanation about using tags in your Ansible playbook and how to run the playbook with specific tags.